-The movie opens with Los Angeles Police Department officers engaged in a violent shootout with masked bank robbers who have held up a bank in Lincoln Heights.
-Being only armed with pistols, the officers are hopelessly outnumbered, as the robbers have AK-47 automatic rifles and are wearing armor, and several are quickly shot down.
+The movie opens with Los Angeles Police Department officers engaged in a violent shootout with four masked bank robbers who have held up a bank in Lincoln Heights.
+Two of them are in the bank holding hostages, while the other two are engaging the cops.
+Being only armed with pistols, the officers are hopelessly outnumbered, as the robbers have AK-47 automatic rifles and are wearing body armor, and several are quickly shot down.
 With all other weaponry failing, the officers on scene call for the Special Weapons And Tactics (SWAT) unit.
 The SWAT unit arrives - some via helicopter, and others in a large truck.
-From the helicopter, SWAT officers Jim Street (Colin Farrell) and Brian Gamble (Jeremy Renner) rappel down onto the roof while Capt.
-Thomas Fuller (Larry Poindexter) attempts to negotiate with the suspects over a secure phone, attempting to get them to release the hostages they have taken inside the bank.
-One of the robbers has grabbed a woman and is holding her at gunpoint, using her as a shield.
-Gamble and Street get into the lobby, in violation of Fuller's orders, and Gamble gets the bead on the hostage taker.
-After a few moments, he fires, the bullet striking the hostage in the shoulder and killing the hostage taker.
-Another robber is taken out by a sniper, and the last robber is taken out by SWAT men on the ground.
+From the helicopter, SWAT officers Jim Street (Colin Farrell) and Brian Gamble (Jeremy Renner) rappel down with two other men onto the roof of the bank and begin tunneling their way down to the storeroom.
+A couple of SWAT snipers are deployed to the roof of a building across the street, and a third team approaches from the ground.

 Fuller is furious at Street and Gamble for their reckless actions, especially since the hostage they wounded is now suing the LAPD for negligence.
 Fuller orders them off the SWAT team, regulating them to "cage duty" (a degrading position involving the distribution of weapons and accessories to other officers).
 Gamble storms off in anger and ultimately quits the force.
 When Street hesitates, Fuller offers him a chance to remain on SWAT if Street rats out Gamble for recklessness.